 - Locking in the attributable exposure based on the type of transaction

 - Using an OCC-approved internal model

-- Using the Basel Collateral Haircut Method8
+- Using the Basel collateral haircut method8

 1.47 Information for community banks.
-The final rule minimizes the compliance burden on small and midsize banks of measuring the credit exposure of derivative transactions and securities financing transactions by providing different options for measuring the exposure: for each transaction type.
+The final rule minimizes the compliance burden on small and midsize banks of measuring the credit exposure of derivative transactions and securities financing transactions by providing different options for measuring the exposures for each transaction type.
 The options permit banks to adopt compliance alternatives that fit their size and risk management requirements, consistent with safety and soundness and the goals of the statute.
-Community banks should note that derivative transactions include interest rate swaps; however, community banks may use the Conversion Factor Matrix Method, which is an easy-to-use lookup table that locks in the attributable exposure at the execution of the transaction.
-The simplest calculation of securities financing transactions, excluding those related to Type 1 securities, is the Basic Method, which locks in the attributable exposure based on the type of transaction.
+Community banks should note that derivative transactions include interest rate swaps; however, community banks may use the conversion factor matrix method, which is an easy-to-use table that locks in the attributable exposure at the execution of the transaction.
+The simplest calculation of securities financing transactions, excluding those related to Type 1 securities, is the basic method, which locks in the attributable exposure based on the type of transaction.